Glueball-meson molecules

 Phenomenological studies of the spectrum of states above one GeV reveal that no resonance that has been experimentally discovered so far could be unambiguously classified as a pure glueball state.
 A consensus appears to be reached that the admixture of pure glue and $q\bar q$ states is not tiny, i.e., glueball can only appear as part of the wavefunction of ordinary meson states above 1 GeV.
 Several studies of such mixing have been performed \cite{Klempt:2021wpg,Janowski:2011gt,Parganlija:2012fy,Cheng:2015iaa,Frere:2015xxa}.

 In this paper, we propose another possibility.
 We will prove that the glueballs could also manifest themselves differently as glueball-meson molecular states.
 Depending on the coupling of the glueball and meson states, such molecular states may or may not exhibit a universal behavior predicted for the $X(3872)$ or deuterium states.
-The molecular nature makes these states distinct from the hybrid meson states.
+The molecular nature makes these states distinct from the hybrid meson states \cite{Juge:2002br}.

 For simplicity, here we shall concentrate on the lightest glueball state $G$, the state with the quantum numbers of a scalar, $0^{++}$.
 This is probably the most-studied state with various predictions for its mass and mixing patterns with other meson scalar states, all pointing that this is the lightest glueball state with a mass between 1 and 2 GeV.
 To determine the properties of the molecular states, we shall employ the so-called extended SU(2) Linear Sigma Model (eLSM) \cite{Janowski:2011gt,Parganlija:2012fy}.